Outputs & Auditability

 - Does the input path match the file you intended?

-- Does the spec match your preset?
+- Do the preparation settings match your preset?

 - Is the exit status